atgenomix/deepvariant-on-spark/docs/deepvariant-on-spark-quick-start-dataproc.md

 DeepVariant-on-Spark leverage Ansible to deploy SeqPiper and related packages to DataProc Cluster.
-For password-less deployment, your SSH key should be added by using `ssh-add`.
-When the cluster has been launched completely, you can login the terminal of the master via Google Cloud Platform or the following command:
+For password-less deployment, your SSH key (i.e. ~/.ssh/google_compute_engine) should be added by using `ssh-add` first.
+When the cluster has been launched completely, you can login the terminal of the master via Google Cloud Platform or the following
+command:

 ```
-ssh-add -K <your SSH Key>
+ssh-add -K ~/.ssh/google_compute_engine
 gcloud compute ssh --ssh-flag="-A" my-dos-m --zone="us-west1-b"
 ```